 The LCC Profile introduces two feedback loops between the clinicians placing the orders and receiving the results on one side, and the laboratory performing the orders and sending the results on the other side.
-The first feedback loop (order replacement) operates between the Order Placer and Order Filler systems.
+The first feedback loop (order recommendation) operates between the Order Placer and Order Filler systems.
 The second feedback loop (result fulfillment) is triggered by a result and requires coordination between the Order Result Tracker and the Order Placer systems so that a follow-up order from the Order Placer to the Order Filler may refer to the previous result.
-This coordination is represented by grouping the Order Placer and Order Result Tracker.
+This coordination is represented by grouping the Order Placer and Order Result Tracker (Fig. X.1.1-1).

-205 The LCC Profile works in tandem with the Laboratory Testing Workflow (LTW) Profile in support of the use cases described below.
+The LCC Profile works in tandem with the Laboratory Testing Workflow (LTW) Profile in support of the use cases described below.

-The LTW Profile defines five transactions (LAB-1 to LAB-5) that flow between four actors to support laboratory test ordering and resulting (see PaLM TF-1: 3).
-These transactions support standard ordering and resulting but are insufficiently flexible to support the range of

-- 210 communications related to orders and results that typically occur between clinicians and ancillary services such as laboratories.
+The LTW Profile defines five transactions ([LAB-1] to [LAB-5]) that flow between four actors to support laboratory test ordering and resulting (see PaLM TF-1: 3).
+These transactions support standard ordering and resulting but are insufficiently flexible to support the range of communications related to orders and results that typically occur between clinicians and ancillary services such as laboratories.
 For example, orders that cannot or should not be carried out may be refused or cancelled directly, or the Order Filler may contact the Order Placer outside the system and ask that replacement orders be issued.
-Also, when results do not completely fill the clinical need there is no facility within systems to request additional work related to that order or result. - 215 The LCC Profile defines two additional transaction types (LAB-6 and LAB-7) for the LTW with new triggers that increase the flexibility of the order-result interaction within the system and meet these needs.
+Furthermore, when results do not completely fill the clinical need there is no facility within systems to request additional work related to that order or result.
+The LCC Profile defines two additional transaction types ([LAB-6] and [LAB-7]) for the LTW, each with new triggers and distinct use cases, that increase the flexibility of the order-result interaction within the system and meet these needs.